+Reference Element

+The structure of a Reference element is defined in §4.3.3 of XML-Signature Syntax and Processing, but this document introduces further requirements.

+Reference Element as a Child of a SignedInfo Element

+Reference elements within a SignedInfo element shall reference elements only within the same Signature element.
+Reference elements within a SignedInfo element shall not reference any resources outside the same Signature element.
+[M6.5] Reference elements within a SignedInfo element should reference an Object element.
+[S6.5]

 Reference Element as a Child of a Manifest Element

-The structure of a Reference element is defined in §4.3.3 of XML-Signature Syntax and Processing.Each Reference element that is a child of a Manifest element shall contain a URI attribute whose value contains a part name without a fragment identifier.
+Each Reference element that is a child of a Manifest element shall contain a URI attribute whose value contains a part name without a fragment identifier.
 [M6.18]

-References to package parts include the part media type as a query component.
+References to package parts shall include the part media type as a query component.
 The syntax of the relative reference is as follows:

 /page1.xml?ContentType=value

-where value is the media type of the targeted part.
+where value is the (case-insensitive) media type of the targeted part.

-[Note: See §12.4.2 for additional requirements on Reference elements. end note]

 [Example: